 Fly tipping or the dumping of non-domestic waste in the general waste bins results in our contractors being unable to empty the refuse.
 Last financial year there were 1,639 occasions when our bins could not be emptied due to misuse.

 Non-collection at busy sites can quickly result in huge mounds of rubbish accumulating attracting pests such as rats.
-If you see someone dumping something inappropriate, hazardous or otherwise misusing the facilities, please report it in by telephone to 03030 404040 or contact us in writing.
-Their selfish actions threaten the facilities that all boaters depend upon whilst cruising the waterways, as well as posing a potential threat to the environment.
+If you see someone dumping something inappropriate, hazardous or otherwise misusing the facilities, please report it to 03030 404040 or contact us.
+Their selfish actions threaten the facilities all boaters depend upon while cruising the waterways, as well as posing a potential threat to wildlife and the environment.

 You can also try and reduce your waste to a minimum by careful shopping, reducing, reusing and recycling where possible.
 There are many exponents of a zero-waste lifestyle out there and a quick internet search reveals many handy hints and tips that are helpful to boaters.

-It’s in everyone’s interest to ensure rubbish facilities are used correctly and to try and reduce the costs of maintaining these facilities.
-The more money is spent on rubbish, the less money there is for other activities like dredging and providing other facilities for boaters.
+It’s in everyone’s interest to use our rubbish facilities correctly to reduce the costs of maintaining these facilities.
+The more money is spent on plastic pollution and rubbish, the less money there is for other activities like dredging and providing other facilities for boaters.

-Thanks in advance for helping us keep the waterways clean for everyone.
+Thank you in advance for taking our #PlasticsChallenge and helping us keep the waterways clean for everyone.